6zHAOyi/6zHAOyi.github.io/content/authors/admin/_index.md

   # and uncomment the lines below.
   # - icon: cv
   #   icon_pack: ai
   #   link:

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-I am a first year Ph.D. student at University of Maryland, College Park (UMD).
-I have the privilege of being advised by Prof. Ang Li.
-Before beginning my journey at UMD, I completed my undergraduate studies at SCU, where I had a valuable opportunity to work under the guidance of Prof. Mingjie Tang.
+I am a Ph.D. student at University of Maryland, College Park (UMD).
+I have the privilege of being advised by [Prof. Ang Li](https://www.ang-li.com).
+Before beginning my journey at UMD, I obtained my bachelor’s degree at the School of Cyber Science and Engineering in Sichuan University, where I had a valuable opportunity to work under the guidance of Prof. Mingjie Tang.
 I am also glad to have the chance as a visiting student at University of Illinois, Urbana Champaign under the guidance of Prof. Huan Zhang.

 My research interests lie in advancing the frontiers of foundation models.